wpcampus/wpcampus-wp-theme/README.md

-# WordCampus - WordPress Theme
+# WPCampus - WordPress Theme

-This is the WordPress theme used to power the WordCampus website at https://wpcampus.org/.
+This is the WordPress theme used to power the WPCampus website at https://wpcampus.org/.